What is a carry trade?

 Which investment strategies use carry trading?

-Carry trading can be a high-risk strategy; Therefore, it requires expert risk management to minimize the potential for large losses.
+As the current market backdrop exemplifies, carry trading can be a high-risk strategy; therefore, it requires expert risk management to minimize the potential for large losses.
 Alternative investment strategies, including global macro funds and other hedge funds, use carry trading and may combine it with positions that can also take advantage of the momentum in exchange rate movements.
 Beyond alternative investments, a range of other investment strategies may use carry trades too.
 Managers undertake extensive research and fundamental analysis, formulating views on central bank policy and country-specific and global macroeconomic drivers.
 It’s important to choose a skilled investment manager, especially when considering complex investment strategies.
 While carry trading is often used within currency markets, it’s a trading style that’s also executed across commodities, fixed-income, and equity markets.

 Important disclosures